ArianeFire/HaniCam/README.md

 ### Run this Project (Linux Machine Only).

-1- Download the project.
+1- Download the project.</br>
-2- In order to run this project, you will need to install OpenCV 3.0 and NodeJs.
+2- In order to run this project, you will need to install OpenCV 3.0 and NodeJs.</br>
-3- You should also install properly this framework (it's necessary for Facial recognition) [See GitHub Repo](https://github.com/bytefish/facerec)
+3- You should also install properly this framework (it's necessary for Facial recognition) [See GitHub Repo](https://github.com/bytefish/facerec)<br/>
-4- Finally launch NodeJs Server in the "HanCamV2" folder (with node app.js") The app is accessible from "localhost:8000".
+4- Finally launch NodeJs Server in the "HanCamV2" folder (with node app.js")<br/>
+   The app is accessible from "localhost:8000".
 For authentification purpose use (email : tbouchentouf@gmail.com & pass : toumi).
    From that app you will be able to launch Facial Recognition.
    (Before, you need to create your images Database using "taker.py" in "HanCamV2" folder).